tkodev/lib-gulp-json-tasks/README.md

 ### Step 2
-The module then takes this JSON object and depending on contents, enables certain preset tasks for Gulp.
+Use these tasks in regular gulp workflow.
-- EX: Since we've supplied our config, our gulp tasks are now ready to be referenced in any subsequent gulp functions!
+- EX: Here we are using the tasks with gulp features such as `gulp.watch` and `gulp.parallel`.
   - You'll notice `css`, `js`, `img`, `assets`, `root` tasks configured earlier are referenced in the following.
 ```js
 // watchers
 gulp.task("watcher", function(done) {